captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## COMTESSE DELABEGASSIER:
 She has your eyes.
 They’re watching us from the villa.

+---

+## MARTHA:
-MARTHA Who was that you were talking to?
+Who was that you were talking to?

 ---

 ## COMTESSE DELABEGASSIER:
 A very rich man.
 Now go seduce his son.